 Sautéed potatoes – ingredients

 - Potatoes – The choice of potato for a sautéed potatoes recipe can be controversial among chefs.
 I like a floury potato (but not too floury).
 You get a lovely fluffy interior with a crispy, but still flaky, outside.
 I prefer crispy to a hard crunch.
-However, if you want a crunchier crisp, use a waxy potato, boil for a shorter time and fry for longer.
+However, if you want a crunchier crisp to your fried potatoes, use a waxy variety, boil for a shorter time and fry for longer.

 - Olive oil – I fry over a medium heat in a lightly extra virgin olive oil.
 I prefer to use an unrefined oil and fry over a moderate heat, rather than use a refined vegetable oil over a high heat.